TheDataCode/E-Commerce-Retail-Analysis/README.md

 -Customers who brought in the most revenue
 -The most and least performing Countries
 -Sales Trend throughout the year
--Relationship between number of items purchased and revenue, with a hypothesis test to prove it's significance.
+-Relationship between subgroups in the data -Relationship between number of items purchased and revenue, with a hypothesis test to prove it's significance.
 -Significant mean difference in sales between countries